vicenteMalave/vicenteMalave/README.md

 - 👋 Hi, I’m @vicenteMalave
-- I've studied computer science and cognitive science, at CMU and UCSD.
+- I've studied computer science and cognitive science, at CMU, UCLA (IPAM) and UCSD.
+Mathematically I'm interested in optimization and bayesian methods, practically I work on data from humans and environmental sensors.
 - I develop Data Science Courses, and have developed them for the University of California San Diego (UCSD), University of San Diego (USD), Carnegie Mellon's Language Technologies Institute.
-I've collected data from human subjects using behavioral methods (mturk), EEG, fMRI, and have 4 years in startups, working on air sensors and an insulin pump.
+I've collected data from human subjects using behavioral methods (mturk), qualitative methods (user studies), EEG, and fMRI.
 - I have taught (instructor) at UCSD, USD, and San Diego City college, focusing on data science and statistics.
 - I have some academic publications [Google Scholar](https://scholar.google.com/citations?hl=en&user=Un41qyEAAAAJ)
 - 📫 How to reach me